prometheus-net/prometheus-net/README.md

 * Total number of received HTTP requests.
 * Duration of HTTP requests.

 These metrics include labels for status code, HTTP method, ASP.NET Core MVC Controller and ASP.NET Core MVC Action.
+The exception is the "requests in progress" metric, which is not differentiated by any labels due to technical limitations of ASP.NET Core.

 You can capture HTTP metrics by adjusting your app's `Configure()` method as follows: